Dialogues on Dress: Cassidy Zachary

 As long as something has to do with dress, it is fair game.
 I am constantly inspired by the world around me.
 Social media is actually a significant source of inspiration.
 I have connected with so many guests that have subsequently appeared on the podcast through social media.
 For instance, the costume designer of Wicked, Paul Tazewell, I’ve interviewed him twice now and first connected with him via social media.
 Likewise for Mona May, the costume designer for Clueless, or fashion historians like Gino Gonzalez.
 For Gino, I found his beautiful account full of 19th and 20th century Philippines fashion images.
 You can connect with people all over the world through social media.
 We take listener emails for ideas, and we do episodes called “What's in your Closet,” where listeners send us an item from their closet which we then research.

-~I love how Jonathan Swift and other scholars define fashion as not just a noun, but a verb.
+~I love how Jonathan Michael Square and other scholars define fashion as not just a noun, but a verb.
 It is an active practice with the body.
 When you expand your brain to grasp fashion as an act and a practice, the world is endless.
 All of history opens itself to you.~

 How has hosting the podcast, for now 7 years, affected your relationship to fashion?

 My definition of fashion has expanded exponentially thanks to this podcast and everything, or really everyone, it exposes me to.
 I am exposed to the work of so many scholars and creators who live their own definition.
 Within the academic world of fashion studies, from when I began in 2010 to now, our field has drastically evolved.
-A prime example is the Fashion Race Database, run by Kimberely Jenkins, who really educates and challenges people to expand our idea of what fashion is.
+A prime example is the Fashion Race Database, run by Kimberly Jenkins, who really educates and challenges people to expand our idea of what fashion is.
 Historically, fashion has been studied through a narrow lens that defines it exclusively within European and North American terms.
 I was just arguing with someone on the internet about how there is so much innovation and fashion to be found in other cultures.
 The idea that fashion has to be rapidly changing and seasonal might be true within a European or North American context, but that is absolutely not to say that the cultures where this looks different don’t have vibrant and incredibly rich fashion narratives.
-I love how Jonathan Swift and other scholars define fashion as not just a noun, but a verb.
+I love how Jonathan Michael Square and other scholars define fashion as not just a noun, but a verb.
 It is an active practice with the body.
 When you expand your brain to grasp fashion as an act and a practice, the world is endless.
 All of history opens itself to you.

 ~I also have to give a shoutout to Tony Vaccaro, such a seismic force, who joined me on the podcast five or so years ago.
 He was a WWII combat soldier turned fashion photographer, because he needed so desperately to find beauty after the atrocities he witnessed. [...]
 Fashion was an entry point and excuse to get to talk to this incredible human and learn more about his career.
 Those are the episodes I am most proud of throughout my career, where I got to meet these people with such incredible impact.~